Magericyon: Classification

+Magericyon was described for the first time in 2008, based on fossils found in Cerro de los Batallones in Spain.
+The type species is Magericyon anceps, but a second species has also been attributed to the genus as M. castellanus, described in 1981 and initially attributed to the genus Amphicyon.
+Magericyon is part of the family Amphicyonidae, a group of very common carnivores ranging from the Eocene to the Miocene, and which occupied many different ecological niches.
+Magericyon is the last amphicyonid known from Western Europe.
+Evidence also indicates that Magericyon was closely related to Amphicyon.

 Description

-The appearance of this animal was vaguely similar to that of a particularly robust, large felid, but the skull resembles that of a canid or an ursid, like that of many amphicyonids.
-Unlike most other amphicyonids, Magericyon had teeth associated with those of a hypercarnivore, with laterally flattened canines, the third premolar having a single root, the absence of second premolars and a metaconid on its lower molars, with a reduction in the second upper molar.
+The body of this animal was vaguely similar to that of a particularly robust, large felid, but the skull resembles that of a canid or an ursid, like that of many amphicyonids.
+Unlike most other amphicyonids, Magericyon had teeth associated with those of a hypercarnivore, with laterally flattened canines, the third premolar having a single root, the absence of second premolars, and a metaconid on its lower molars with a reduction in the second upper molar.
 The scapula and the front leg showed primitive features such as an acromion in the shoulder with a reduced caudoventral projection and post scapular pit.
-Magericyon was roughly equivalent to a large leopard in size, weighing around 172-205 kg.
+Magericyon was one of the largest predators in its environment, weighing around 172-205 kg.